eloicasamayor/todo-list/README.md

-# Getting Started with Create React App
+# Todo App made with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Deployment

+The app is deployed on [GitHub Pages](https://eloicasamayor.github.io/todo-list/).

 ## Available Scripts